PacktPublishing/Hands-On-Object-Oriented-Programming-with-Kotlin/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
+Almost all the code files are present in the "src/main" directory, however, there is a separate test project for Chapter11 in "src/test" directory.
 All of the code is organized into folders.
 For example, Chapter02.

 The code will look like the following:
 ```